hai-vr/documentation/docs/basis/avatar-customization/measure.md

 <HaiStartingFromTag version={"NEW_VIXXY_VERSION"} />
 </HaiTags>

 The **HVR Measure** component can be used to measure things on the avatar.
-The resulting values may be used to trigger effects on your avatar.
+The resulting values may be used to trigger effects on your avatar using [Vixxy](/docs/basis/avatar-customization/vixxy).

 ## Measurement types